zoonoo/azure-docs.ko-kr/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 # Azure-SSIS integration runtime information.
 This is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "<Specify a name for your Azure-SSIS IR>"
 $AzureSSISDescription = "<Specify description for your Azure-SSIS IR"
+# Azure-SSIS IR edition/license info: Standard or Enterprise
+$AzureSSISEdition = "Standard" # Enterprise Edition supports advanced/premium features

-# You can create Azure-SSIS IR in the following regions: East US, East US 2, Central US, North Europe, West Europe, Australia East
+# You can create Azure-SSIS IR in the following regions: East US, East US 2, Central US, West US 2, North Europe, West Europe, UK South, Australia East.
 $AzureSSISLocation = "EastUS"
 # In public preview, only Standard_A4_v2, Standard_A8_v2, Standard_D1_v2, Standard_D2_v2, Standard_D3_v2, Standard_D4_v2 are supported
 $AzureSSISNodeSize = "Standard_D3_v2"
 # In public preview, only 1-10 nodes are supported.
 $AzureSSISNodeNumber = 2
 # For a Standard_D1_v2 node, 1-4 parallel executions per node are supported.
 For other nodes, it's 1-8.
 $AzureSSISMaxParallelExecutionsPerNode = 2

+# Custom setup info
+$SetupScriptContainerSasUri = "" # OPTIONAL: SAS URI of blob container where your custom setup script and its associated files are stored

 # SSISDB info
 $SSISDBServerEndpoint = "<Azure SQL server name>.database.windows.net"